TheSoftwareHouse/Kakunin/docs/steps-screenshots.md

 }
 ```

-- `baselineFolder` is path to the folder where you should move your generated images to use compare steps
+- `baselineFolder` Destination of the base images to which new files (generated during the test) are compared.
+They must be moved manually to the folder.
-- `temporaryFolder` is path to the folder where images are generated with `I take screenshot...` steps
+- `temporaryFolder` Destination where the images generated during the test are localised (by step `I take a screenshot`)
 - `saveAboveTolerance` is the percentage deviation between compared images.
-If the deviation is greater then the number then the diff folder is created and the user can easily verify the differences.
-Remember that `I compare...` steps verify if the was created file in diff folder.
+If the deviation is greater than `saveAboveTolerance` number then the diff `image file` is created, so the differences can be viewed.

+Remember that `I compare...` steps verify if there was created file in diff folder.

 Created screenshot will have generated name in followed format `:screenshotName-browserWidthxbrowserHeight.png` example `picture-1600x900.png`